AmaniTechnologiesLtd/IOS_SDK_V2_Public/Readme.md

 ```

 ## Pose Estimation Selfie
 Pose estimation requires customer to complete some poses on camera and takes a selfie.

 You can customize messages, and various colors by calling `poseEstimation.setScreenConfig()` and `poseEstimation.setInfoMessages()` methods respectively.

 You can also set a manual crop timeout with `poseEstimation.setManualCropTimeout()` method.

-Example below assumes that you have a `settings` struct with respective values.

 ```swift
  do {